gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Provisional statement

-So far, the dry runs suggest that a prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, and absorb mild ambiguity without collapsing into one generic assistant voice.
+So far, the dry runs suggest that a prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, and absorb ambiguity without collapsing into one generic assistant voice.

+More strongly, by Cycle 5 the dry runs suggest that coherence is beginning to function not merely as a measured field property, but as an effective driver of revision and selection across competing choreography interpretations.

 This statement is provisional and should be updated as new cycles are added.